Find an electricity company near you

 We find deals you want from popular brands you trust.

-In deregulated states, electric providers compete to provide you electricity, which can give you multiple benefits.
+In states with a deregulated energy market, electric providers compete to provide you electricity, which can give you multiple benefits.
 Competition can lead to lower energy rates and special promotions.
 With deregulation, you may get to choose which electric company and plan you want depending on where you live.

 Which states have deregulated electricity?

 Even in a deregulated electricity market, a local utility still handles how electricity is transmitted and distributed, and no one can choose their local utility.
 The utility company transmits your chosen electricity, maintains and repairs the power grid and usually bills for electricity usage and transmission.

 In some states, utilities can also generate and sell electricity, but you aren’t forced to buy the electricity from the utility.
 You may choose to buy electric service from either the utility or available providers.